maithgopalan/c2-dataviz-2025/content/schedule/index.markdown

 ---

 ## Course Books
 Each of the below links to the full book.
 Icons in the schedule link to specific chapters.
-Note that occasionally are external resources that I will ask you to complete that are not readings (i.e., there are two videos it would be helpful if you watched).
+Note that occasionally are external resources that I will ask you to complete that are not readings (i.e., there are two videos that would be helpful if you watched).

 {{< course-books >}}